anthonyrisinger/cga/README.md

 - Consistent operations throughout the pipeline
 - Singularity-free optimization on the correct manifold

+However, it cannot handle the uncertainty propagation that real SLAM requires, nor can it leverage sparse optimization techniques that make large-scale reconstruction tractable.
+A production system would wrap this deterministic core with probabilistic machinery, using GA for the geometric computations while maintaining traditional covariance matrices for uncertainty.

+#### Frontier Applications: Where GA's Generality Shines

+Beyond established applications, GA's framework naturally extends to emerging areas of visual computing:

+**Neural Rendering and Implicit Representations**: Neural radiance fields and similar techniques benefit from GA's uniform treatment of geometric primitives.
+The ability to differentiate through the meet operation provides cleaner gradients than special-case intersection code.

+**Computational Photography**: Multi-view imaging systems with unconventional camera arrangements—light field cameras, coded aperture systems, time-of-flight arrays—find natural expression in GA's unified projection framework.

+**AR/VR Rendering**: The seamless integration of virtual and real geometry benefits from GA's consistent treatment of all geometric entities.
+Occlusion reasoning, portal rendering, and non-Euclidean spaces for VR experiences all find cleaner expression.

+**Quantum Imaging**: As imaging systems begin to exploit quantum effects, the bivector representation of electromagnetic fields provides a natural bridge between classical geometric optics and quantum formulations.

+These frontier applications often involve small-scale prototypes where GA's expressiveness outweighs performance concerns.
+As these technologies mature and performance requirements tighten, the familiar pattern emerges: hybrid architectures that use GA for high-level structure while optimizing critical paths with specialized algorithms.

 #### The Balanced Perspective

 Geometric algebra offers genuine value for visual computing, particularly when problems span the graphics-vision boundary.
 The framework provides a coherent geometric language that can reduce architectural friction in systems requiring consistent geometric reasoning across rendering and reconstruction.

 However, this coherence comes with clear costs.
 GA operations typically require 3-5× more floating-point operations than specialized algorithms.
 The learning curve requires understanding homogeneous coordinates, quaternions, and Lie groups combined.
 Current library support remains less mature than established tools like Eigen or OpenCV.
+Most critically, the absence of probabilistic extensions severely limits applicability in modern vision systems where uncertainty is pervasive.

 The practical sweet spot for GA in visual computing:
 - Research into novel view synthesis and rendering algorithms